Pharmacy

 Not sure what a question is asking?
 Just ask.

 Every question in the assessment has an AI helper built in.
-Tap it and ask anything — "What does this question actually mean?", "Can you give me an example?", "Why does this matter for my business?" — and you'll get a plain-English explanation instantly.
+Tap it and ask anything — "What does this question actually mean?", "Can you give me an example?", "Why does this matter for my pharmacy?" — and you'll get a plain-English explanation instantly.

 - ✓ Explains technical concepts in everyday language